-His research interests reside in the early modern period with a particular emphasis on spirituality and its manifestation in the literary works of the same period, particularly the ones of Edmund Spenser, John Donne, George Herbert, John Milton, etc. Supported by a two-year grant sponsored by the University of Zurich’s Forschungskredit and supervised by Prof. Allen Reddick, Cyril wrote his doctoral thesis on the life-transcending metaphor of the last pilgrimage (see below), which he defended—"magna cum laude"—in April 2017 and which was published in March 2018 by Transcript Verlag in Europe and distributed by Columbia University Press in North America.
+His literary research interests reside in the early modern period with a particular emphasis on spirituality and its manifestation in the poetical works of the same period, particularly the ones of Edmund Spenser, John Donne, George Herbert, John Milton, etc. Supported by a two-year grant sponsored by the University of Zurich’s Forschungskredit and supervised by Prof. Allen Reddick, Cyril Caspar wrote his doctoral thesis on the life-transcending metaphor of the last pilgrimage (see below), which he defended—"magna cum laude"—in April 2017 and which was published in March 2018 by Transcript in Europe and distributed by Columbia University Press in North America.

 PhD Project: The Last Pilgrimage to Eternity: Early Modern Poets and Their Eschatology